Every bird-watching guide describes the American Crow as one of the most intelligent birds.

 Sometimes it's as simple as not being a family member.

-While they are social birds, those not of the family may be chased away to protect territory or mates.
+While they are social birds, they may chase away those not of the family to protect territory or mates.

 It may seem cruel, but sometimes a sick, injured or otherwise physically compromised bird may be attacked by others.